 Path & Spread Lighting Techniques

 Path and spread lighting have a similar appearance but are used for different purposes.
-While path lighting is used to illuminate walkways, spread lighting sends pools of light downwards to landscapes, plants, and architectural features.
+While path lighting illuminates walkways, spread lighting casts pools of light downward onto landscapes, plants, and architectural features.
 Path lighting can draw attention to plant beds and boulders near walkways.
 Spread lighting can be placed in a plant landscape bed to highlight plants.
-It can also simultaneously illuminate a lawn, flowerbeds, and paths.
+It can also illuminate a lawn, flowerbeds, and paths simultaneously.

 Staggered vs. Linear Path Light Plot Plans